MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 The client driver is responsible for creating and registering that queue to UcmUcsiCx by calling [**UcmUcsiPpmSetUcsiCommandRequestQueue**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmsetucsicommandrequestqueue).
 The queue must be power-managed.

 UcmUcsiCx guarantees that there can be at most one outstanding request in the WDF queue.
-The driver also is responsible of completing the WDF request after the driver has sent the UCSI command to the firmware.
+The client driver also is responsible of completing the WDF request after it has sent the UCSI command to the firmware.

 Typically the driver sets up queues in its implementation of [**EVT_WDF_DEVICE_PREPARE_HARDWARE**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware).